Folkloric Metal and Glass Vitrine

 Collection from Brixton, London or arranged delivery

 No curiosities needed to make this cabinet curious.
-Drawing heavily from Central European design traditions, this vitrine is richly layered with folkloric symbolism.
-At its crown sits a commanding mascaron—its stern, leafy face unmistakably evoking the Green Man, ancient pagan symbol of rebirth and nature’s power.
-Flanked by stylized birds—perhaps phoenixes or griffin-like sentinels—it exudes mythic presence.
+Drawing on Central European design traditions, the vitrine is layered with folkloric symbolism.
+A stern, leafy mascaron crowns the piece — clearly recalling the Green Man — flanked by stylised birds that lend it a mythic presence.

-Though sourced in Sweden, the piece echoes 19th-century Germanic and Austrian Jugendstil ironwork—where nature, myth, and craft entwine.
-A rare and theatrical object, perfect for collectors of the uncanny, the elegant, and the arcane.
+Though sourced in Sweden, it closely echoes 19th-century Germanic and Austrian Jugendstil ironwork — where nature and craft entwine.
+A rare, theatrical object with quiet authority.

 Width 91, depth 59, height 158 cm.